As you can see, there is not a lot to it.

 I'm using an ATTiny1617 because of its built in PTC (Peripheral Touch Controller).
 This makes using the capacitive touch buttons fairly easy since you can make use of the Atmel QTouch library.
 The RTC was mainly chosen because of its small size and built in oscillator.

 Now to one of the most important parts of such a project, the battery life:

 I've spent quite some time working on the software and making sure that current consumption is as low as possible in sleep mode.
 The hardest part was definitely getting the capacitive touch buttons / Atmel QTouch to work nicely in low power mode.
-In order for the capacitive touch buttons to work reliably, this thing called drifting has to be performed regularly.
+In order for the capacitive touch buttons to work reliably, drifting has to be performed regularly.
 Which basicly means to perform an active measurement on the button regularly, to accommodate for changes in the environment and other things that could influence the reading of the button.
 The only problem was that this caused my average current consumption to go way higher, than what I was shooting for.